Eight tips to help you pay off your home loan sooner.

 For example, if your home loan is for $500,000 and you have $10,000 in your offset account, you’ll only be paying interest on $490,000.
 And you have access to the money in your offset account to use any time you need to.

 Tip: Shop around to make sure you’re not paying fees or a higher interest rate for having the offset feature on your loan.
 If you’re trying to pay off your mortgage fast, a no-frills home loan with a smaller interest rate may save you more money.
+Check with a broker or advisor to get the best deal you can.

-The best way to maximise your savings and to pay your mortgage off sooner is to combine the tips above.
+The best way to maximise your savings and pay your mortgage off sooner is to combine the tips above.
 Start small, use smart banking and pay as much into your mortgage as you comfortably can, especially at the start.